 Another option is to use a combination of platforms, such as an owned platform and a social media platform.
 This will all depend on your business’s needs, how much capacity you have, and your customers.
 Do your research to figure out what’s best for you.

 Don’t make the mistake of trying to launch your online community too quickly.
 A staggered launch approach is more effective.
 Here’s how this can work:

-Before launching your SaaS online community, make sure your team is familiar with the platform and software.
+Before launching your SaaS online community, ensure your team is familiar with the platform and software.
 They may need training and possibly a demo.
 Keep the community private while this is happening.

-At this stage, you should also consider categories, reviewing the sign-up process (if there is one), and deciding which features to use.
+At this stage, you should also consider categories, review the sign-up process (if there is one), and decide which features to use.
 Be sure to test everything properly.

 A soft launch is there to prepare your community for the full launch.
 First, populate your platform with great content that will create discussions.
 Then, your team can start conversations.

 Arrange for an internal soft launch.
 This launch is for trusted people, colleagues, and friends to try the platform.
 They can then provide feedback on their experiences.

 The next phase will be the public soft launch, which should be limited to a general but select audience.
 You can look to trusted customers for this or call for testers via your newsletter.
 This soft launch will help to identify and fix any further problems.
 In addition, it will become clear what’s still needed before the platform goes live.